Triangulating surfaces quasi-isometrically: Introduction

 \subsection{Eliminating the multiplicative or additive distortion}

 Having obtained quasi-isometric triangulation theorems, it is natural to ask if we need to have both the multiplicative and the additive distortion involved in our quasi-isometries.
 Questions of this type currently attract interest in the context of coarse graph theory.
 Nguyen, Scott \& Seymour \cite{NgScSeAsyII} observe that there are planar (simplicial) graphs $G,H$ such that there is a $(M,A)$-quasi-isometry from $G$ to $H$ for some (multiplicative, resp.\ additive) constants $M,A$, but no $(1,A')$-quasi-isometry.
 It is thus natural to ask whether \cref{thm:triangulationIntro} can be sharpened by imposing that $(G,d^G_\ell)$ be $(1,A)$-quasi-isometric to $(\Sigma,d_\Sigma)$.
-James Davies (private communication) pointed out that our construction can be refined to achieve this:
+Ntalampekos \& Romney \cite{ntalampekos2023polyhedral} show that this is the case, and James Davies (private communication) pointed out that our construction can be refined to achieve this too:

 \begin{alphcor} The triangulation of \cref{thm:triangulationIntro} can be chosen so that $(G,d^G_\ell)$ is $(1,A)$-quasi-isometric to $(\Sigma,d_\Sigma)$. \end{alphcor}

 \begin{remark} Even if $\Sigma$ has a uniform net, the construction of \cref{cor M=1 intro} will always contain arbitrarily short edges.
 We expect that it is not true in general that one can find a triangulation whose simplicial $1$-skeleton is $(1,A)$-quasi-isometric to $(\Sigma,d_\Sigma)$. \end{remark}